xiaabdfe/bdfepush/docs/abyss-85.md

 	* Attack boss -> heal boss
 	* Inflict debuff -> miss
 	* Buff / revive -> miss
+	* (It is possible to distribute BP using New Year 2018 book, however)
 	* Disappear if became doom tiles
 	* Never recasted
 	* Tips: Do not stand in the same row if others reverse tiles are cleared